Handful of MEPs protest EU Parliament's new Covid pass

 This included extended mandatory mask-wearing in indoor settings, including government buildings.

-None of the six MEPs, including Terhes, holding a press conference within Brussels European Parliament building were wearing masks.
+None of the six MEPs, including Terhes, holding a press conference within the Brussels-based European Parliament building were wearing masks.

 Terhes lists himself as a priest in his declaration of financial interests, last filed in the start of 2019.